W&T Interfaces

 The temperature value is cut out of the receive string and stored together with the current time of day in a new string.

 Only now is the map generated.
-For this the corresponding coordinate pair for the desired location is determined and the desired map inserted in the Div-Layer provided.
+For this the corresponding coordinate pair for the desired location is set in the point variable and the desired map inserted in the Div-Layer provided.

 The appearance of the map can be specified using various parameters (map or satellite image, navigation element, ...).